All you Need to Know About 2024 Personal Tax Filing

 Additionally, if either situation below applies to you, please provide us with the details:

-• Must be an accurate reproduction with the intention of it taking the place of the paper document.
+• Documents must be an accurate reproduction of the original, with the intention of it taking the place of the paper document.

-• Must provide the same information as the paper document.
+• Documents must provide the same information as the paper document.

 • Significant details of the image cannot be obscured because of limitations in resolution, tonality, or hue.